I was diagnosed with celiac disease after suffering for years. I've compiled my research to help others with the disease.

 UDI's Gluten-Free Sandwich Bread

-Luckily, I finally found bread and other goodies so that I could enjoy eating sandwiches, toast, french toast, bagels, muffins, and more.
+Luckily, I finally found UDI's bread and other goodies so that I could enjoy eating sandwiches, toast, french toast, bagels, muffins, and more.
 Try UDI's—you won't be disappointed—at least not compared to the other options you have!
-UDI's can be kept frozen because it doesn't come in one of those vacuum sealed bags like other bread that will last 6 months without refrigeration.
-UDI's
+UDI's can be kept frozen because it doesn't come in one of those vacuum-sealed bags like other bread that will last six months without refrigeration.

 Celiac-Related Lactose Intolerance

 Lactose intolerance is the inability to digest the sugar lactose, which is found in milk and other dairy products such as cheese, cottage cheese, chocolate, and yogurt.
 Some dairy products such as yogurt, buttermilk, and cheese have less lactose than milk, but if you have suffered from CD for some time and have become lactose intolerant, you may not be able to eat anything containing lactose without discomfort.